MathManuelHinz/chrono/documentation/project.md

 - "tdate": ISO string format representation of the date.
 - "start": ISO string format representation of the time.
 - "what": A short string describing the ChronoTime
-- "tags": A list of user generated tags (strings).
+- "tags": A list of user-generated tags (strings).

 ## Key: "days"